mxtommy/SigkSens/README.md

 #### Signalk
 - Hosts a simple websocket only (no rest interface) signalk server.
 Responds to endpoint URL with URL of websocket, and hosts websocket server.
 Can handle one or two clients.
-- Configurable SignalK Websocket URL for Signalk Server.
-Is set via webapp.
+- Auto-discovers SignalK Server via mDNS.
+Can also be manually set.
 Connects to existing signalk server to push deltas there.
-- Sends delta messages at regular (configurable) interval, preferably combining multiple updates into one message.
+- Sends delta messages at regular (configurable) interval, combining multiple updates into one message when needed.